Red Simpson: Biography

 Simpson performed frequently in the Bakersfield area, including a regular Monday night gig at Trout's in Oildale.
-Simpson's most recent release is "Hey, Bin Laden".
+Simpson's last release was "Hey, Bin Laden".
 He was also working on a project with Windsor Music tentatively entitled The Bard of Bakersfield.

 Simpson also appeared alongside Bakersfield business owner Gene Thome on his ode to Simpson, Haggard, and Owens "It's a Bakersfield Thing" released in early 2015.

 Red Simpson died on January 8, 2016, at a hospital in Bakersfield, after suffering complications from a heart attack.
 He was 81.

 Simpson was posthumously honored at the 2016 Ameripolitan awards.
 His son David Simpson accepted the "Founder of the Sound" award on his behalf.

 Simpson completed his most recent album in December 2015 entitled Soda Pops and Saturdays with Mario Carboni.
 The album was recorded in Portland, Oregon, and featured 12 tracks.
 Simpson plays guitar and sings lead and backup vocals on this album.
 Carboni plays piano, strings, and backup vocals.
 The album was scheduled to be released on February 4, 2016; instead, it was released on January 9, 2016, after his death.